Asifa Lahore is Britain’s first out Muslim drag queen, pushing the boundaries of what it means to be LGBT, South Asian and Muslim.

 Asifa featured in Channel 4’s groundbreaking documentary Muslim Drag Queens in 2015.
 Narrated by Sir Ian McKellen, it drew an audience of 1.1 million viewers.
 That same year, she received the Attitude Magazine Pride Award for activism and increasing visibility of the ‘Gaysian’ community and also judged the Independent's Rainbow List.

-Asifa's impassioned activism on intersectionality, race, gender and religion has led her to speak at prestigious institutions such as the Lost Lectures, Channel 4 Diversity Festival, Women of the World Festival, the British Library, and the Oxford Union.
-She has also been the face of C4's 2016 diversity campaign, 'True Colour TV'.
+Asifa's impassioned activism on intersectionality, race, sexual orientation, gender, disability and religion has led her to speak at prestigious institutions such as the Lost Lectures, Channel 4 Diversity Festival, Women of the World Festival, the British Library and the Oxford Union.
+She has also been the face of Channel 4's 2016 diversity campaign, 'True Colour TV'.